Feature #15573

 The reason is that zero step allows when the block is not given.

-Updated by matz (Yukihiro Matsumoto) 10 months ago
+Updated by matz (Yukihiro Matsumoto) over 5 years ago

 For this case, consistency matters.
 I thought it is better to raise an error on zero step.
-But mrkn (Kenta Murata) can choose whatever behavior he believes right.
+But @mrkn (Kenta Murata) can choose whatever behavior he believes right.

 Matz.

-Updated by mrkn (Kenta Murata) 10 months ago
+Updated by mrkn (Kenta Murata) over 5 years ago

 - Assignee changed from matz (Yukihiro Matsumoto) to mrkn (Kenta Murata)